Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 Montreal's airport authority will partner with Air Canada and Bombardier to create a vaccination hub that will operate two sites at the departure level of the airport terminal and in a nearby Bombardier hangar.

-But Premier Doug Ford's office warned Monday that provincial officials have warned that the next two shipments of the Oxford-AstraZeneca shot to the province could be delayed.
+But Premier Doug Ford's office has warned that the next two shipments of the Oxford-AstraZeneca shot to the province could be delayed.

-Ford's office says he has reached out to "international allies" for help acquiring more supply of the vaccine for the province.
+Pregnant women in Ontario are now eligible to receive a COVID-19 vaccine.

+The province says the change is in light of new information showing women who are pregnant are at high risk of severe illness.

 Ontario, meantime, is doubling the number of pharmacies involved in the provincial vaccine effort.